-As you scale, it’s important to stay up to date with tools that will help you grow your business.
+As you scale, it’s important to stay up to date with new tools that will help you grow your business.
 We have the pros at e-commerce platform Bigcommerce (which you can connect to your Square account in Square App Marketplace) here to walk you through the latest Google changes you should be familiar with as we head into 2016.

 The holidays just passed, so it’s no fault of your own if you missed some of the bigger announcements from Google over the past few months.
 The great news is that this doesn’t involve another algorithm change that might threaten your SEO standing –– though keeping content relevant, fresh, and engaging ensures no Google algorithm change hurts your search ranking.